 Now when I run the application again you'll see that we can rotate to landscape and get this two-column view.
 And everything just works in iPhone as you'd expect and in landscape it works just as it would on the iPad.
 Now let's look in detail at how we implemented the collapsing and expanding behavior.
 This happens in our Split View Controller delegate method.
 First, we have the collapseSecondaryViewController: ontoPrimaryViewController method and here we want to use this for when we're collapsing and we're going from a - showing the No Conversation view to hiding it and only showing this top level list.

 First, we'll ask the Secondary View Controller if it contains a photo and we did this by adding a category method to your View Controller to return whether or not any given View Controller shows a photo and, if we do not have any photo in our current Secondary View Controller, we'll return yes.

 This tells the Split View Controller that we've handled the collapse ourselves and turns off any of its default behaviors which would have pushed that Secondary View Controller on top of the navigation stack.

-Finally, we return "no" here when there was a photo Finally, we return "no" here when there was a photo and this tells the Split View Controller that we didn't implement the collapse and so it will implement-it will perform that behavior itself.
+We also have some logic here to make sure that we don't push a View Controller on top of any View Controllers that don't match its current photo.
+You can look at the sample application yourself to see exactly how this works.
+Finally, we return "no" here when there was a photo and this tells the Split View Controller that we didn't implement the collapse and so it will implement-it will perform that behavior itself.